Primary senior leaders

 Our Primary Computing professional development programme builds confidence and offers inspiration in teaching this high-demand subject across the curriculum.
 It culminates in the award of our nationally accredited Primary Certificate.
 The programme is suitable for teachers from any background, whether already teaching computing or planning to do so.

 The Teach Computing Curriculum allows you to enhance provision and reduce workloads for teachers.
-It contains everything you need to teach computing at key stages 1 and 2, including lesson plans, slides, worksheets, homework and assessment.
+It contains everything you need to teach computing at key stages 1 and 2, including time-saving lesson plans, slides, worksheets, homework and assessment.
 It is mapped to the national computing curriculum for England, so you can be confident that your teachers are covered for all required content.
 It's also completely free to access, and has been created by subject experts, based on the latest pedagogical research and teacher feedback.

 To help us meet the emerging needs of computing educators, we work with a subject practitioner panel comprising teachers from a range of contexts to gather constructive feedback and ideas.
 Panel members bring a wide range of experiences to help us represent teachers across England in a variety of settings.
 Meet our primary panel.